Masutangu/Masutangu.github.io/_posts/2019-09-28-data-intensive-note-3.md

 How do we prevent dirty reads?
 One option would be to use the same lock, and to require any transaction that wants to read an object to briefly acquire the lock and then release it again immediately after reading.
 This would ensure that a read couldn’t happen while an object has a dirty, uncommitted value.

-However, the approach of requiring read locks does not work well in practice, because one long-running write transaction can force many read-only transactions to wait until the long-running transaction has completed.
+However, **the approach of requiring read locks does not work well in practice**, because one long-running write transaction can force many read-only transactions to wait until the long-running transaction has completed.

-For that reason, most databasesvi prevent dirty reads using the following approach: for every object that is written, the database remembers both the old committed value and the new value set by the transaction that currently holds the write lock.
+For that reason, most databasesvi prevent dirty reads using the following approach: **for every object that is written, the database remembers both the old committed value and the new value set by the transaction that currently holds the write lock**.
 While the transaction is ongoing, any other transactions that read the object are simply given the old value.
 Only when the new value is committed do transactions switch over to reading the new value.

 ### Snapshot Isolation and Repeatable Read